-Criteria JORC Code explanation Commentary points to locate drill holes (collar and downhole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Criteria JORC Code explanation Commentary This will be supplemented with NMR downhole porosity testing.
+Location of data points Accuracy and quality of surveys used to locate drill holes (collar and downhole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
-Quality and adequacy of topographic control. handheld GPS with an accuracy of +/- 5m.
+Quality and adequacy of topographic control.
+The survey locations were located using handheld GPS with an accuracy of +/- 5m.
 The grid System used is POSGAR 94, Argentina Zone 3.
 Topographic control was obtained by handheld GPS.
 The topography is flat.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
 Brine samples were collected within the hole based upon the depth required to access brines.
-This well is within 1700m of JAM 24-02 Block modelling will be used to estimate a resource estimate given the basin contains flat lying sediments and can be consistent upto 2km apart.
+This well is within 300m of JAM 24-01 and the following well will be 1.7km from JAM 24-02.
+Block modelling to measured resource estimate given these are basin flat lying sediments can be approximately 2km apart.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 The brine concentrations being explored for generally occur as sub-horizontal layers and lenses hosted by conglomerate, sand, halites, silt and/or clay.
 Vertical diamond drilling is ideal for understanding this horizontal stratigraphy and the nature of the sub-surface brine bearing aquifers.
 Surface sampling allows us to determine the presence of lithium and other minerals such as boron and presence of anions eg. Ca, Mg The orientation was vertical for the drill, but brine was sampled not sediments.
-Sample security • The measures taken to ensure sample security.
+Sample security The measures taken to ensure sample security.
 Data was recorded and processed by employees, consultants and contractors to the Company and overseen by senior management on-site.
 Samples were transported from the drill site to secure storage at the camp on a daily basis.
 Samples were then couriered by the senior Geologist to the laboratory on her shift rotation.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
-Samples from JAM 24-03 were sent to two laboratories and the comparison of the results with each other and with the standard were acceptable given the sampling system.
+Samples from JAM 24-01 were sent to two laboratories and the comparison of the results with each other and with the standard were acceptable given the sampling system.
 The sampling is at a very early stage however the Company's independent consultant and Competent Person has approved the procedures to date and was present at sampling.
 The CP inspected the SGS and Alex Stewart laboratories on 6 May 2024 to ensure the laboratory contamination is non-existent and discuss and audit handling procedures with the staff.